 He read the novel American Psycho “like his bible,” and when he met and married Karla Homolka, his sadistic streak only increased as she encouraged his behavior.
-The couple even became known as the “Ken and Barbie Killers.”
+The “Ken and Barbie Killers” were born.

 In the end, Paul Bernardo was found to be responsible for at least 13 rapes and perhaps four killings.